A voice for

 Care needs to be taken with the dose as it has potential to cause diarrhoea and possibly vomiting if the doses are too high for the individual.

-• Into the heart of Black Root
+• Into the heart of black root

 The active constituents within black root are bitter-tasting and cholagogue, thus they increase the flow of bile from the liver and assist with a sluggish bowel.
 The dried root can be described as a bitter tonic, helping with congestion in the bile ducts and gall bladder.